Course Code: GES336

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-When you register, you'll receive twelve (12) months to complete the program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive six (6) months to complete the course.

-The time allotted to complete your program has been calculated based on the number of hours for each program, so don't worry too much about not completing in time.
-If, after a concerted effort, you are still unable to complete, your Student Advisor will help you work out a suitable completion date.
-Please note that a fee may be charged for an extension.
+The time allotted for course completion has been calculated based on the number of course hours.
+However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+Please note that an extension fee may be charged.

-Upon successful completion of the program, you will be awarded a certificate of completion
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don’t provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button above).
-If you are visiting us during non-business hours, please feel free to send us a question using the “Contact Us” form to the right.
-You may also call us at 1-877-221-5151.
-We will answer your questions promptly.
+If you have questions that are not answered on our website, representatives are available via LIVE chat.
+You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
+If you are visiting us during non-business hours, please send us a question using the “Contact Us” form.